dscdaiict/elections-frontend/README.md

-## This project is maintained at https://github.com/shadxx7/elections-frontend.
+# This repository is maintained at https://github.com/shadxx7/elections-frontend.